Spin-Polarized Initialization and Readout for Single-Qubit State Tomography: Introduction

-In the context of electron spin, optical tomography schemes have also been successfully applied to characterize single electron spin states.
-For instance, time-resolved Kerr rotation spectroscopy allows a non-destructive observation of the spin precession in a quantum dot.\cite{mikkelsen2007} Tomographic Kerr rotation technique have been developed to observe spin states of optically injectecd electrons in a semiconductor quantum well.\cite{kosaka2009} Also, tomographic methods have been applied to two and three-partite electronic systems.\cite{shulman2012,medford2013} Additionally, via shot-noise, Jullien \emph{et al.} reconstructed the wavefunction of single electrons in ballistic conductors, by repeatedly applying Lorentzian voltage pulses that injects on-demand electrons into a conductor.\cite{jullien2014} Recently, Bisognin \emph{et al.} show fermionic quantum state reconstruction from electrical currents, thus opening the possibilities of quantum transport based tomography.\cite{bisognin2019}.
+In the field of electron spin, various efforts in state tomography have been employed to characterize single-electron spin.
+For instance, time-resolved Kerr rotation spectroscopy facilitates non-destructive observation of spin precession in a quantum dot~\cite{mikkelsen2007}.
+The tomographic Kerr rotation technique has been refined to observe the spin states of optically injected electrons in a semiconductor quantum well~\cite{kosaka2009}.
+Tomographic methods have been extended to two- and three-partite electronic systems~\cite{shulman2012,medford2013}.
+Additionally, leveraging shot-noise, Jullien \emph{et al.} reconstructed the wavefunction of single electrons in ballistic conductors by repeatedly applying Lorentzian voltage pulses to inject on-demand electrons into a conductor~\cite{jullien2014}.
+Also, Bisognin \emph{et al.} demonstrated fermionic quantum state reconstruction from electrical currents, thereby opening new possibilities for quantum transport-based tomography~\cite{bisognin2019}.
 Nevertheless, existing proposals and implementations lack the capability to provide a complete reconstruction of the density matrix, particularly regarding the off-diagonal elements that encapsulate the coherence properties of the quantum state.
 More recently, complete state tomography of a single quantum-dot spin qubit has been experimentally demonstrated~\cite{Cogan2020}.